simysingh/Elk-Deployment-on-Microsoft-Azure-Cloud-Services-/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_ MY PUBLIC IP ADDRESS MY PUBLIC IP ADDRESS

-Machines within the network can only be accessed by _____.
-JumpBox Provisioner 10.0.0.4
+Machines within the network can only be accessed by JumpBox Provisioner 10.0.0.4
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.